jmd-dk/concept/_sources/tutorial/output_types.rst.txt

 displayed using one character slot per grid cell, i.e. the terminal render will be ``'terminal resolution'`` (80) characters wide.
-Since the terminal render is constructed from the original 2D render, this does not show more details even though the resolution is higher (80 vs. 64).
+Since the terminal render is constructed from the original 2D render, this does not show more detail even though the resolution is higher (80 vs. 64).

 Also available through ``render2D_options`` is the colormap to use.